 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
-These procedures included testing the effectiveness of controls relating to the revenue recognition process.
-These procedures also included, among others, (i) testing certain product and service revenue recognized for a sample of transactions by obtaining and inspecting source documents, such as purchase orders, invoices, and proof of shipments or delivery, where applicable, (ii) evaluating, on a test basis, manual adjustments made related to certain contracts; (iii) testing management's process for determining and allocating standalone selling price to identified performance obligations and testing the completeness and accuracy of the underlying data used by management; (iv) testing the calculation of certain product and service revenue recognized; and (v) confirming a sample of outstanding customer invoice balances as of September 30, 2024 and, for confirmations not returned, obtaining and inspecting source documents, such as purchase orders, invoices, proof of shipment or delivery, and subsequent cash receipts.
+These procedures included testing the effectiveness of controls relating to the revenue recognized for a sample of transactions by obtaining and inspecting source documents, such as purchase orders, invoices, and proof of shipments or delivery, where applicable, (ii) evaluating, on a test basis, manual adjustments made related to certain contracts; (iii) testing management's process for determining and allocating standalone selling price to identified performance obligations and testing the completeness and accuracy of the underlying data used by management; (iv) testing the calculation of certain product and service revenue recognized; and (v) confirming a sample of outstanding customer invoice balances as of September 30, 2024 and, for confirmations not returned, obtaining and inspecting source documents, such as purchase orders, invoices, invoices, proof of shipment or delivery, and subsequent cash receipts.